Stories of Mission

 John David Thacker, VMMissions’ most recently appointed church planter, has heard God’s call to plant an Anabaptist peace church in Charleston, W.Va.
 A particular word of affirmation from the Lord has been a significant encouragement to him during this challenging season of relocation.

 When civil war broke out in El Salvador, it brought years of suffering and fear for Alfonso and his family.
 They endured brutal violence and saw loved ones, friends and neighbors die or go missing.
-On three occasions, Alfonso felt bullets passing near him but his life was spared.
-“I cried out to God, praying Psalms 91 and 23 as I ran for my life.
-I knew that God was preserving my life for a purpose,” he writes.
+On three occasions, Alfonso felt bullets passing near him.
+“I knew that God was preserving my life for a purpose,” he writes.

-When Yosiah met Anita and Tina, two young women from the U.S. who were visiting his church, they shared how the Lord had called them to come live and serve in a slum community in the city of his birth.
-This testimony a turning point for Yosiah, and then a large fire broke out in the slum community.
-He skipped work for a week and helped with the fire response, and this ended up showing him the path that the Lord wanted for his life.
+A testimony of God’s call to live and serve in a slum community became a turning point for Yosiah.
+Then a large fire broke out in the slum community.
+Helping with the fire response for a week, the experience showed him the path that the Lord wanted for his life.

 “Upon meeting an older worker in our early days in North Africa, I was proud to hear him say, ‘God called a lot of talented, intelligent people to do this work.’
-I was then stunned as he finished, ‘…but they said no. So here we are.’
-The real invitation does not often feel glamorous.
-The real invitation looks like faithfulness,” Opal writes.
+I was then stunned as he finished, ‘…but they said no. So here we are,'” Opal writes.

-M. is teaching English Language Learning for elementary students and is mentoring a student teacher.
-J. is Business Developer for transformational educational businesses, mentors leadership teams to develop sustainable witness, and is helping to start a new preschool.
+Em is teaching English Language Learning for elementary students and is mentoring a student teacher.
+Jay is a business developer for transformational educational businesses, mentors leadership teams to develop sustainable witness, and is helping to start a new preschool.
+(Names changed)

-We met Selenny and her son Cristian through Gladys, who is a member of our church.
-As his teacher assistant, Gladys sensed that Cristian needed extra support with his school work and reached out to us as a church for help.
+We met Selenny and her son Cristian through Gladys.
+As his teacher assistant, Gladys sensed that Cristian needed extra support and reached out to us as a church for help.
 We began to build a relationship with them both.
 Soon, both Selenny and Cristian gave their lives to Jesus.

 When we heed the Lord’s call, we never know where we’ll end up.
 There will be sacrifice and hardship.
 But there will also be unspeakable joy.
 Like countless generations of sojourners before us, may we have the courage to say yes to God’s call.

 “We have had opportunities to meet people who are beginning to be attentive to the truth of the word of God.
-We can see a change in their thinking and habits because they have begun to read the word or listen to preaching.
+We can see a change.
 Serving our God allows us to experience an eternal purpose to our days.
 We are neither bored nor fruitless!” writes former tranSender Fabrizio Perfetti.

-Since her assignment began in the fall, Vicki Barnes has seen a deep yearning among students for friendship, especially after months of social distancing, periods of isolation, and not meeting new people.
-Her hope is that God will use her to help students on campus grow in their conviction of who God has called them to be and what God calls them to do.
+Vicki Barnes has seen a deep yearning among students for friendship, especially after months of social distancing, periods of isolation, and not meeting new people.
+Her hope is that God will use her to help students on campus grow in their relationship with God.

 D.J.
 Mitchell has been in recovery for over 35 years.
 “I owe a debt of gratitude for the grace and mercy I’ve been given.
 As Paul tells us in Ephesians 2, we were saved by grace to do good works.
 Part of my recovery is committing to doing for others what was done for me,” he writes.